mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Evade/1 Evade/2 Evade/3

-The computer reacts automatically to incoming fire, applying a negative DM equal to the Evade program’s score to all attacks.
+The computer reacts automatically to incoming fire, applying a negative DM equal to the Evade program's score to all attacks.

 Fire Control/1 Fire Control/2 Fire Control/3 Fire Control/4 Fire Control/5